Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Async stream type built on suspension; supports operators similar to reactive streams with structured concurrency.
+** Async stream type built on suspension; supports operators similar to reactive streams with structured concurrency.
 - **How it works:** Collectors drive cold flows; hot flows use `SharedFlow`/`StateFlow`.
 - **What to watch for:** Backpressure differs from Rx; combine `flowOn`, `catch`, `retryWhen` carefully to avoid hiding failures.
 - **Example:** Expose `Flow<PagingData<Item>>` from repository; collect in UI with lifecycle repeat-on-lifecycle.